How to Create a WordPress Blog (from scratch, for complete beginners)

 I still get that feeling when I look at my first blog post.
 I was sitting in a gray cubicle in Nebraska when I set it up.
 I got the feeling that I had just done something very good for myself.

 Though this tutorial is written for complete beginners.
 Even if you have no aspirations whatsoever to learn web design, you can follow this tutorial.

-But, since I teach people about web design, I’m going to talk a little about why having your own WordPress blog is great if you want to learn web design.
+But, since I teach people about web design, I’m going to talk a little about why creating your own WordPress blog is great if you want to learn web design.

 Eventually, my blog got my a job as a web designer for a startup in Silicon Valley.
 Now, I have one of the top books for learning web design.